sage-code/eve/manual/data-types.md

   ** invert two Integer: numbers x := 10
   y := 20
-  invert(x, y)
+  switch(x, y)

   ** invert two Real: numbers
   a := 1.5
   b := 2.5
-  invert(a, b)
+  switch(a, b)
 return
 ```

+## Single symbol

+Symbols are Unicode UTF32.
+That is using 32 bit integer code points.
+EVE has two literal notations for symbols:

+* Single-quoted string like: 'α'
+* U+HHHH   from: U+0000   to U+FFFF
+* U-HHHHHH from: U+000000 to U+FFFFFF

+A symbol can be used to create Array of symbols that have direct access by index.
+Array of symbols have a capacity and can be more or less full.
+In array one or more symbols can have value NUL = U+0000.
+This is also the default value used for string initialization.

 ## String type

-There is one single type of string with two literal notations.
+In EVE There are two types of strings.
+Single quoted and double quoted strings.
+They are using different internal representation but same encoding: UTF8.
+Single quoted strings are immutable and can store single line of text.
+Double quoted strings are complex data structured stored as rope or radix tree.

-* String, has limited capacity default 255 characters;
+* Single quoted string, has default capacity 1024 bytes;
-* Double quote constants are used for Text and Unicode;
-* Single quote constants are limited to ASCII;
-* Double quote is escaped using single quote two times: "''double quoted''"
+* Double quote strings have unrestricted capacity;

-**Note:**
-Single quoted character is similar to "char" data type from C language.

 ### String: declaration
 String can be initialized with a constant using single quotes or double quotes.
-By default value of string is "", equivalent to empty symbol: ∅;
+By default value of string is "" or '' is equivalent to Null;

 ```
 global
+  String(24): short_string := '' ** this string can hold 24 symbols, 24*4 = 96 bytes
-  String: string_name := '"'   ** limited 255 capacity string
+  String: string_name      := '' ** default capacity 1024 can hold 256 ASCII symbols
-  Text:   text_name   := "''"  ** unlimited Unicode text
+  Text:   text_name        := "" ** variable capacity string can hold many rows
 ```

 ### String: mutability
-In EVE strings are immutable.
-If we use a modifier ":=" new memory is allocated.
+In EVE strings are mutable.
+If you use `:=` new memory is allocated.
+If you use a modifier: `+=` the string is fill too capacity.
+If the capacity is over the limit you will get an error: "capacity overflow".

 **Example:**
 ```
 method: test_string()
-  String : str ** initial ""
+  String : str := 'First value'
-  String @ ref ** string reference
+  String : ref := 'Second value'
-  begin
+process
+  expect (str <> ref) ** different value expect (str != ref) ** different locations

-    str := 'First value'   ** create new reference ref ::  str            ** borrow reference
+  ref :: str  ** borrow reference
+  expect (str =  ref) ** same value expect (str == ref) ** same location
+  print (ref)  ** 'First value'

-    str := 'First value'   ** create new reference ready expect (str = ref) ** T  equal value expect (str = ref) ** F  different references return
+  ** if we modify str, ref will not be modified str := 'Third value' ** new string location expect (str != ref)  ** different locations
+  ** ref remain unmodified
+  print (ref)  ** 'First value'
+return
 ```

-Note: You can create garbage in Bee if you loose reference to strings.
+**Note:** You can create garbage in EVE if you loose reference to strings.

 ### String: comparison

-* Two strings are compared using relation operators: { =, ≠, <, >, ≥, ≤ }.
+* Two strings are compared using relation operators: { =, <>, <, >, >=, <= };
-* Two strings that have identical characters are equivalent regardless of quotation.
+* Two strings that have identical characters are equivalent regardless of quotation;
-* The length of the string is the number of represented characters: '' is counting 1
+* The length of the string is the number of represented characters: '' is counting 0;

 **Example:**

 ```
-print ('this'  = 'this')   ** T (same exact value) print ('this ' = 'this')   ** F (not same value) print (' this' = 'this')   ** F (not same value) print ('this'  = 'this')   ** F (not same location)
+print ('this' = 'this')    ** True (same value) print ("this" = 'this')    ** True (same value) print (' this' <> 'this')  ** True (not same value) print ('this ' <> 'this')  ** True (not same value)
 ```

 ### Null strings